 Heating a Ball Python Terrarium

-Ball pythons require a warm environment, therefore the cage should have an under tank heater, such as a heat mat or heating tape on one side of the enclosure to keep the snake warm.
-Keep a thermometer in the cage so you can monitor the temperature at keep it at approximately 80-85 degree Fahrenheit.
-Ball pythons have sensitive skin and are easily burned, so it is not recommended to use a heat rock in the enclosure.
+Ball pythons require a warm environment.
+Therefore, the cage should have an under-tank heater, such as a heat mat or heating tape on one side of the enclosure to keep the snake warm.
+Keep a thermometer in the cage to monitor the temperature and keep it at approximately 80 to 85 degrees Fahrenheit.
+Ball pythons have sensitive skin and are easily burned, so using a heat rock in the enclosure is not recommended.

 Ball pythons are accustomed to a moderately humid environment.
-If the habitat is too dry, the snake may not be able to shed his skin or defecate.
-The humidity should be approximately 50% for the ball python to remain healthy.
+If the habitat is too dry, the snake may not be able to shed their skin or defecate.
+The humidity should be approximately 50 percent for the ball python to remain healthy.

 In the wild, ball pythons hide under rocks or inside dark crevices.
-So, it is important to provide your pet with several hiding spots in his cage.
-Most pet supply stores carry hiding spots made from bark, cork and other suitable materials that will serve this purpose and also look quite natural in your pet's habitat.
+So, it is important to provide your pet with several hiding spots in their cage.
+Most pet supply stores carry hiding spots made from bark, cork, and other suitable materials that will serve this purpose and also look quite natural in your pet's habitat.

 What do ball pythons eat?
-Ball Pythons hunt rodents in the wild such as rats, gerbils and gerboas.
-In captivity, Ball Pythons will eat either a live mouse or small rat once per week.
-Some pet pythons can be trained to eat pre-killed mice, and this is best done while they are still hatchlings.
-However, you can train an adult ball python to accept pre-killed food if you are patient and persistent.
+Ball pythons hunt rodents in the wild, such as rats, gerbils, and jerboas.
+In captivity, ball pythons will eat either a live mouse or small rat once per week.
+Some pet pythons can be trained to eat pre-killed mice, which is best done while they are still hatchlings.
+However, you can also train an adult ball python to accept pre-killed food if you are patient and persistent.

 You can tell a female is bearing eggs because her color will turn dark.
 After her eggs are dropped, she will coil herself around them to keep them warm.
 Incubation takes approximately 60 days, during which time the female will stay with her eggs and not eat.

 Ball pythons shed their skin periodically.
 Once their eyes begin to look cloudy, shedding will commence very soon.
 The process takes approximately one to two weeks.
-It is helpful to have a tree branch in the cage so the snake can rub up against it to shed the skin.
+It is helpful to have a tree branch in the cage so your snake can rub up against it to help shed the skin.